esluyter/ESThing/README.md

   - init/free
   - play/stop
 - Allows you to define `patches`, i.e. connections between outputs of one thing and inputs of another, with gain control

+### ESThingPlayer
+- Handles the playing of the space and MIDI (might merge with session)
+- Enables to keep old parameter values on reevaluate
+- Provides volume control

+### ESThingSession
+- Just holds a bunch of players

 <br />
 <br />